Grant Writing 101

 - Depending upon the funder, you may include in-kind resources as required matching funds.

-- Your revenue should equal your expenses.
+- Your income should equal your expenses.
 Show that the amount you request from the funder is the specific amount you need.

 Direct Costs

-Items or activities associated entirely with the program.
-Personnel may be your biggest expense.
-Note if an employee’s time is not covered 100% by the grant.
+Items or activities fully related to the program.
+Staff may be your highest cost.
+Note if an employee’s time is only partly paid by the grant.

 - Program staff salaries and fringe benefits

-- In-kind volunteer and professional hours (Tip: Check Independent Sector and US Bureau of Labor Statistics for current rates.)
+- Donated volunteer and professional hours (Tip: Check Independent Sector and US Bureau of Labor Statistics for current rates.)

 - Supplies (Examples: printing, workbooks, flyers, refreshments for classes, etc.)